KxSystems/docs/docs/kb/geospatial.md

 ---
+title: Geospatial indexing
+description: A demo showing the basics of geospatial indexing with q.
+A 10-million-point random data set is queried from the HTML map client.
+Click on the map to see nearby points.
 keywords: geospatial, index, kdb+, map, openstreetmap, q
 ---
 # Geospatial indexing

 This demo shows the basics of geospatial indexing with q.